zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 ```

 Test out this process by navigating to https://localhost:3000/settings/email and
 updating your email address.
-Watch the Rails server logs for the email contents
+Watch the Zoisite server logs for the email contents
 and open the confirm link in your browser to update the email in the database.

 Separating Admins & Users